• Home

 (Solanum lycopersicon)

-History of the tomatoes goes back to 500 BC.
-Apparently many different cultivars were displayed at an Aztec Market in Tenochtitlan, ranging in color from the brightest red to the deepest yellow.
+The history of the tomato stretches back to 500 BC.
+In fact, early records show that a vibrant array of tomato cultivars was regularly displayed at the ancient Aztec market in Tenochtitlan, ranging in color from the brightest reds to the deepest yellows.

 Hybrid Tomatoes